l3vels/L3AGI/README.md

 L3AGI offers a robust set of functionalities that empower you to design, supervise, and execute both autonomous AI agents and Teams of Agents.
 Here's what sets us apart:

-- **🤖 Team of Agents**: L3AGI pioneers in facilitating the creation and management of Teams of AI Agents.
+- **🤖 Team Of Agents**: L3AGI pioneers in facilitating the creation and management of Teams of AI Agents.
 These are groups of individual AI agents that collaborate seamlessly for more complex tasks and simulations.

 - **🔧 Autonomous AI Agents**: Design and oversee standalone AI agents that act autonomously based on their configuration.